JustAnotherBitt/RockPaperScissors/README.md

   `dotnet run`

 ### Using Visual Studio
-1. Ensure you have the Visual Studio installed with the .NET desktop development workload.
+1. Ensure you have the <a href="https://visualstudio.microsoft.com/pt-br/">Visual Studio</a>installed with the .NET desktop development workload.
 2. Clone the repository to your local machine:
   `git clone https://github.com/LeRodrigues2005/rock-paper-scissors.git`
 3. Open the cloned repository folder in Visual Studio.